Layout Configuration Reference

 Input Files

 Input files are specified by a scalar named input containing a mapping with at least a filename.
-For verifying the checksum of the given file by filename, an optional checksum can be provided with md5sum and/or sha256sum.
+For verifying the checksum of the given input file by filename, an optional checksum can be provided with md5sum and/or sha256sum.

 filename (string)